Swiss court confirms guilty verdicts against Hells Angels and Bandidos bikers

 A trial into a violent clash between the Hells Angels and Bandidos biker gangs in 2019 has resulted in prison sentences of varying lengths.

-Thursday’s case took place amid huge security.
-A large contingent of cantonal police was deployed in and around the courthouse.
+Thursday’s case took place amid a huge security operation.
+Cantonal police officers were deployed in and around the courthouse.

-But there were no reported incidents, as members of the two rival motorcycle gangs were not present outside, the Keystone-SDA news agency reported.
+But there were no reported incidents on Thursday, as members of the two rival motorcycle gangs were not present in Bern, the Keystone-SDA news agency reported.

-At the start of the first trial in 2022, around 200 bikers from both gangs rode to Bern.
+At the start of the first trial in 2022, around 200 bikers from both gangs rode to the Swiss capital.
 The police used rubber bullets and water cannons to keep the two camps apart.

 More